Genesis Part Two: Dive

 THE GOOD, THE BAD & THE UGLY

 I love the fact that the Bible tells the truth, the whole truth and nothing but the truth.
-If someone wrote a story of my life, I would want some editing–don’t tell them the time I completely humiliated myself or the time when I lost my temper or lied.
+If someone wrote the story of my life, I would want some editing–don’t tell them the time I completely humiliated myself or the time when I lost my temper or lied.

 But that's not so in the Bible, Moses (the author of Genesis) describes the life of the Patriarchs with details of incredible acts of faith, heroism and humanity.
-You are going to be so inspired by the accounts in Genesis, you are going to shocked that they were human beings with everyday fears, like Abram lying about Sarah to Pharaoh in Genesis 12:10, then Isaac doing exactly the same thing in Genesis 26 or Lots daughters in Genesis 19:30.
+You are going to be so inspired by the accounts in Genesis, and shocked that they were human beings with everyday fears, like Abram lying about Sarah to Pharaoh in Genesis 12:10, then Isaac doing exactly the same thing in Genesis 26 or Lots’ daughters in Genesis 19:30.

-Check out Joseph, an incredibly overexcited, unthinking 17 year old that bragged about his dreams to his brothers, ends up being put in prison for crimes he didn’t commit and God vindicates him and he is put in charge of the whole land of Egypt.
+Check out Joseph, an incredibly over-excited, unthinking seventeen-year-old that bragged about his dreams to his brothers and ended up being put in prison for crimes he didn’t commit.
+God vindicates him and he is put in charge of the whole land of Egypt.

-The other thing I love about Genesis is God’s covenant agreement with them continues despite their mistakes and humanity.
-Jesus covenant agreement with us in salvation continues despite our humanity, we are going to wrestle with that thought further when we go through Covenant agreements in our Exodus Dive In.
+The other thing I love about Genesis is that God’s covenant agreement with them continues despite their mistakes and humanity.
+Jesus’ covenant agreement with us in salvation continues despite our humanity, and we are going to wrestle with that thought further when we go through Covenant agreements in our Exodus Dive.

-As you read Genesis know that God’s divine hand and plan is in place, despite their humanity, despite their errors he is in control and he takes care of them and uses them for His glory.
-Be encouraged God will use all of your mess, mistakes and humanity for his glory–the good, the bad and the ugly!
+As you read Genesis, know that God’s divine hand and plan are in place–despite their humanity, despite the people’s errors, He is in control and He takes care of them and uses them for His glory.
+Be encouraged God will use all of your mess, mistakes and humanity for His glory–the good, the bad and the ugly!